 Recently Alex Merritt, a 3rd year Music Business student, spent his summer with EttG working in brand activation.

 Alex worked on a number of campaigns during his time there.
 This included a campaign for Hyundai, the official partner of the 2016 UEFA European Championships.
 The campaign’s aim was to help them re-imagine their UK fan park experience, while delivering an image-defining month of football.

-Another campaign Alex worked on was for Alizé, which is a line of fruit flavoured liqueurs, that are infused with both cognac and vodka.
-The drink was extremely popular in the early 90’s and artists such as Notorious B.I.G and Tupac have both written songs about the product.
-Alex worked to re-launch the brand in the UK with an “urban-out” approach, focusing on “urban” artists to help promote the drink.
-The brand activation manager was so pleased with Alex’s work that they now employ him and he is taking on paid work whilst he finishes his final year.
+Another campaign Alex worked on was for Alizé, a line of fruit flavoured liqueurs.
+The drink was extremely popular in the early 90’s and both Notorious B.I.G and Tupac have written songs it.
+Alex worked to re-launch the brand in the UK with an “urban-out” approach.
+This approach focused on “urban” artists helping to promote the drink.
+His manager was so pleased with Alex’s work that he has now been offered paid work during his final year of study.

 Dolan and EttG aimed to highlight to students the opportunities available to them, and how students have progressed onto paid positions with their company.
 They also spoke of the value in the subjects taught on the Music Business course, including IPR, sync and branding, and entrepreneurship.
 All of which are in line with the EttG ethos.